oliviodare/oliviodare.com/pubs.md

 **Speaker, 10th conference of the European Society for the History of Science**, Brussels, September 7-10.
 “'Straight trunks' and 'original biocenosis': production and conservation aims of Spanish foresters during the last third of the twentieth century at the Instituto Nacional para la Conservación de la Naturaleza.”
 Session – “Sustainability and Biodiversity.”

+- **Speaker, 10th conference of the European Society for the History of Science**, Brussels, September 7-10.
+- “'Straight trunks' and 'original biocenosis': production and conservation aims of Spanish foresters during the last third of the twentieth century at the Instituto Nacional para la Conservación de la Naturaleza.”
+- Session – “Sustainability and Biodiversity.”

 **Speaker, III Congreso de la Red Española de Historia Ambiental de España**, Granada, May 11-13.
 “Descentralizando la historia de la biodiversidad: el conocimiento científico y su co-construcción con políticas nacionales ambientales en el ICONA.”